Pernambucan revolution: Pernambuco

-Alagoas showed resistance since the very beginning and created guerrillas on mata sul.
-They were defeated in Utinga, so they changed their strategy and proceeded to isolate the South of Recife.
+José Martins.
+Suassuna tried to negotiate with General Congominho, reassuring the support of the constitutionalist Freemasons to Dom João VI cause, but Martins wanted to attack Congominho's troops immediately.
+As neither of them could come to an agreement, they decided to keep the troops independent from each other.

 The revolutionaries were forced to retreat to Candeias, as they thought the Bahia Army was around the Persinunga River.
 But the Army advanced without suffering any kind of resistance, and was already in Sirinhaém.
 In May 1817, when the guerrillas raised their intensity, few men wanted to fight the counter-revolutionaries.
-Amongst them were Luiz José Lins Caldas and his two sons,Tomás Lins Caldas and Francisco da Rocha Pais Barreto.
-The Revolutionary Army tried to retreat, but it was defeated on 15 May in Merepe and Ipojuca.
-According to "Um episódio da históriada Revolução de 1817, na Província de Pernambuco, passado entre os presos d'Estado na cadeia da Bahia", written by an anonymous prisoner, Domingos José Martins, Tomás Lins Caldas, Francisco da Rocha Pais Barreto and many others were made prisoners.
+Amongst them were Luiz José Lins Caldas and his two sons, Tomás Lins Caldas and Francisco da Rocha Pais Barreto.

+The Revolutionary Army was defeated on 15 May in Merepe and Ipojuca, on the so-called Battle of Pindoba or Ipojuca.
+Martins' forces were defeated after crossing Mererepe River.
+Suassuna's troops were surprised by the royalists on engenho Pindoba and were defeated.
+The enemy troops were fortified with cavalry from Sergipe and militias from Alagoas.
+Martins' troops tried to retreat but they were hunted down on the swamps of Porto de Galinhas.
+Martins, Father Antônio, Tomás Lins Caldas and Francisco da Rocha Pais Barreto tried to hide in a local house, but according to "Um episódio da históriada Revolução de 1817, na Província de Pernambuco, passado entre os presos d'Estado na cadeia da Bahia", written by an anonymous prisoner, they were discovered and sent as prisoners to Rodrigo Lobo, together with many other soldiers.